redhat-openstack/website/source/index.html.md

 <div class="offset4 span7 pad-sides begin-content pull-s">
 ## Introducing RDO

-RDO makes it easy to install and deploy the most up-to-date OpenStack on Red Hat Enterprise Linux and its derivatives.
+RDO is a community of practice for users of OpenStack on Red Hat and Red Hat-based platforms.
+We've got [ documentation to help you get started](docs), [/forum forums] where you can connect with other users, and [ community-supported packages](quick start) of the most up-to-date OpenStack releases available for download.
+If you are looking for enterprise-level support and certification of partner applications, Red Hat also offers [Red Hat OpenStack Early Adopter Edition](//redhat.com/openstack).

 OpenStack relies on the underlying operating system and hypervisor — and what better operating system to build on than the industry's leading enterprise operating system?
-The RDO community is the best place to get and share information about using OpenStack on Red Hat.
+The RDO community is your one-stop community site for all things related to using OpenStack on Red Hat based platforms.

 </div>
 </div>